jmiramant/hero_personal_blog/source/_posts/js-env-config.md

 title: 'JS ENV Config'
 date: 2014-06-04 08:55:48
-tags: 'code'
+categories: 'code'
 ---

 When switching to JS apps from Rails, I missed the ENV declaration that's built into configuration, so I through together this solution:

 ``` coffeescript